emilyzhang625/fileproc-backend/README.md

 npm install
 ```

-4. Start the development server and open in browser
+4. Start the development servers and open in browser

 ```bash
 npm run dev